PSESS2020/Vimsu_prototype/README.md

 1. Go to the VIMSU homepage and log into your account.
 2. Press the `Upload` button.
 3. Enter your lecture data and select the video you want to upload.
-4. Press the `Create lecture and upload video` button.
+4. Press the `Create lecture` button.

 At this point, the lecture should have been uploaded successfully, but it still has to be accepted.